 Finally, we wanted to take the time to talk about extreme temperatures.
 If you live in extreme cold, we’ve already covered the worst of it with snow, ice, and winds.
 But that doesn’t mean that people living in extremely hot areas—ones that don’t see any snow—are safe from the weather.
 Roofs are susceptible to just as much damages in states that have high heat indexes.
 In fact, in certain situations, extreme heat can be even more damaging than other types of weather.
 Depending on where you live, if there is constant heat beating down on your roof, the prolonged exposure can cause both external and internal damages.
 Not only does your roof age faster in heat, the heat can affect the way that your attic and roof ventilation functions.
 This creates higher indoor temperatures, which lead to substantially increased energy bills.
 If you notice above average bills, shingle deterioration, or even discoloration, give your roofing contractor a call.

 The fact of the matter is simple: extreme weather conditions do affect your roof and over time, can cause expensive damages.
 Instead of waiting until it is too late, regular roof inspection and maintenance are the best ways to make sure you’re taking care of your roof properly.
 While extreme weather might not cause a disastrous situation immediately, repeated exposure and minor inconveniences add up.
 Yes, you can try to inspect your roof and make repairs on your own, but oftentimes the untrained eye will miss small details indicating problems.
-That’s why we recommend calling a professional roofing contractor like the ones at Advocate Roofing.
+That’s why we recommend calling a professional roofing contractor like the ones at Advocate Construction.
 It’s an investment well worth making.

 When you hire a professional roofing contractor, you’ll ensure that nothing is missed in an inspection and any work needed is done right, the first time around.
-Roofing professionals, like the ones at Advocate Roofing, have the experience and knowledge you need to make sure your roof stays in good condition for as long as possible.
+Roofing professionals, like the ones at Advocate Construction, have the experience and knowledge you need to make sure your roof stays in good condition for as long as possible.
 When you opt for an experienced roofing contractor, you can rest easy knowing the job will be done efficiently and with no hidden costs.
 That’s because we always put our clients needs first.
-To schedule a roof inspection today with Advocate Roofing, give us a call at 888-777-ROOF (7663).
+To schedule a roof inspection today with Advocate Construction, give us a call at 888-777-ROOF (7663).